Comply with CUI

 The Titus Config for CUI data protection solution enables secure sharing of CUI assets among government agencies, contractors, and subcontractors.

-The Controlled Unclassified Information (CUI) program standardizes the way all U.S. government agencies and military entities handle unclassified information that requires safeguarding.
-It clarifies and limits what kinds of information to protect, defines what is meant by “safeguard,” reinforces existing legislation and regulations, and promotes authorized information-sharing.
+The Controlled Unclassified Information (CUI) program, implemented in 2010, standardizes the way all U.S. government agencies and military entities handle unclassified information that requires safeguarding.
+It clarifies and limits what kinds of information to protect, reinforces existing legislation and regulations, and promotes authorized information-sharing.

-Meet with one of our experts to assess your needs and walk you through our solution.Request a Demo
+Meet with one of our experts to assess your needs, and we'll walk you through our solution.Request a Demo

 Join us on Monday, August 32nd where we talk about this, that, and the other thing.Details + register